AVDambeck/yabec/books/rulebook/systems/character.md

 Success against an effect that causes damage means that the damage is halved.
 Otherwise, the effect has been entierly avoided or negated.

+## bad
+*bad* is a generalized status conditions.

+*attacks* and *stealth* against *bad* targets always succeed.

+*bad* creatures can:
+- hear.
+- speak.
+- *Save*.
+- Desperate actions allowed by *badness*.
+For example, move randomly in the dark, or move inches while bound.

+*Bad* cretures can not:
+- Move.
+- *Attack*.
+- Cast spells.
+- Use magic items.
+- Use class skills.
+- Sunder their shield.

+Depending on the exact condition, *Bad* creatures might be able to take some limited action.
+For example, a blind creature may beable to move randomly, or a bound character might work to break out of their restraints.

 ## Stealth
 To establish or maintain *stealth*, roll a d8.
 If it is less than or equal to the AC of the target, *stealth* is sucessful.